quartznet/quartznet/docs/documentation/quartz-3.x/configuration/README.md

 [[toc]]

 By default, `StdSchedulerFactory` loads a properties file named `quartz.config` from the "current working directory".
 If that fails, then the `quartz.config` file located (as an embedded resource) in the Quartz dll is loaded.
 If you wish to use a file other than these defaults, you must define the system property `quartz.properties` to point to the file you want.

 Alternatively, you can explicitly initialize the factory by calling one of the `Initialize(xx)` methods before calling `GetScheduler()` on the `StdSchedulerFactory`.

-Instances of the specified `JobStore`, `ThreadPool`, and other SPI classes will be created by name, and then any additional properties specified for them in the config file will be set on the instance by calling an equivalent property set method.
+Instances of the specified `IJobStore`, `IThreadPool`, and other SPI classes will be created by name, and then any additional properties specified for them in the config file will be set on the instance by calling an equivalent property set method.
 For example if the properties file contains the property `quartz.jobStore.myProp = 10` then after the JobStore class has been instantiated, the setter of property `MyProp` will be called on it.
 Type conversion to primitive types (int, long, float, double, boolean, and string) are performed before calling the property’s setter method.

 One property can reference another property’s value by specifying a value following the convention of `$@other.property.name`, for example, to reference the scheduler’s instance name as the value for some other property, you would use `$@quartz.scheduler.instanceName`.